Matt Moylan: 2014

 In February 2014, Moylan was selected in Penrith's inaugural 2014 Auckland Nines squad.
-In round 3, against the Canterbury-Bankstown Bulldogs, Moylan kicked a sideline goal to win the game for Penrith 18–16 at the death when winger Kevin Naiqama scored in the 79th minute to tie the match up at match at 16-all at Penrith Stadium.
-Moylan was selected to play for the NSW City side in the City vs Country Origin match at Dubbo’s Apex Oval.
+In round 3, against the Canterbury Bulldogs, Moylan kicked a sideline goal to win the game for Penrith 18–16 at the death when winger Kevin Naiqama scored in the 79th minute to tie the match up at match at 16-all at Penrith Stadium.
+Moylan was selected to play for the NSW City side in the City vs Country Origin match at Dubbo's Apex Oval.
 Moylan played at fullback in the 26-all draw.
 In round 18, against the Brisbane Broncos at Penrith Stadium, he kicked a field goal in the last minute to win the match for the Penrith side, 35–34.
 In round 23, he repeated the feat by kicking the winning field goal in the 79th minute at Penrith Stadium to beat the North Queensland Cowboys, 23–22.
 On 9 September 2014, Moylan extended his contract with the Penrith outfit from the end of 2015 until the end of 2017.
 On 29 September 2014, Moylan was selected in the Australian train on squad.
 On the same day, he was named as fullback for the Prime Minister's XIII side to play against Papua New Guinea.
-On 15 October, Moylan was called into the Kangaroo's 2014 Four Nations squad to replace Jarryd Hayne, who had announced that he was leaving rugby league to play American Football in the National Football League.
+On 15 October, Moylan was called into the Kangaroos' 2014 Four Nations squad to replace Jarryd Hayne, who had announced that he was leaving rugby league to play American football in the National Football League.
 Moylan didn't play a match in the series.